oatlog/oatlog/doc/report/main.typ

 Recent developments in e-graphs for equality saturation @relationalematching @eqlog_algorithm
 @egglog have identified a connection to relational databases.
-Adding indexes to e-graphs adds flexibility to its pattern-matching, effectively formulating e-matching as executing relational queries.
+Adding indexes to e-graphs adds flexibility to its pattern-matching, effectively formulating e-matching (e-graph pattern matching) as executing relational queries.
 This illustrates a connection between equality saturation and Datalog @egglog, a declarative logic programming language implemented as relational queries iteratively inferring facts to add to the database.
 In fact, this similarity extends to the degree that e-graphs may be best